johnnyw3/gemm/README.md

 $ make TARGET=skylake
 ```

-When compiling for a target that supports AVX-512, AVX-512 operations will
+The fastest available kernel (AVX2, AVX-512, or AMX) will be chosen based on the
-automatically be used.
+features available in the `TARGET` architecture.

 By default, multithreading is enabled using as many threads as logical
 processors on your system.
 To change the number of threads, pass the